How do I create my account?

 - Scantron Test Scoring – score your tests electronically rather by hand

-- Apple at UMBC – take advantage of education pricing when you shop Apple Online
+- Recommended Technology – take advantage of education or institutional pricing for Apple and Dell computers

 For a full list of software that is available to download, visit the Software page on our FAQs